 If walking isn’t your thing, you can take a mule ride along the canyon rim or down to the Colorado River for an overnight stay at Phantom Ranch even in the winter (weather permitting).

 The Tusayan mountain bike trails adjacent to the park boundary in the Kaibab National Forest are in great condition in the winter, the sandy bits are firm and fast and the dust is at a minimum, so bring your bike and go for a ride.
 You can opt for a three-mile loop or complete a 32-mile circuit of linked trails.

 Temperatures can be extreme, of course.
 It is winter at 7,000 feet, but the average high is usually in the 40s and lows are in the 20s.
 That’s cold enough to require bundling up, but not cold enough to keep hearty souls inside for long.
 Plus, many of the South Rim hotels have fires crackling away in the lobby throughout the day to warm visitors coming in from the cold.
 You can’t go too wrong with a brisk walk along the rim of the spectacular Grand Canyon followed by a steaming cup of hot chocolate next to a roaring fire.
-So do something extraordinary this winter: visit the Grand Canyon.

 Read more: Winter in the Grand Canyon Photo Gallery